Rachel Bernstein LMFT, MSEd

 Those who were born and raised in cults or highly controlling systems will also find validating words and meaningful exercises here.
 While their experiences often involve unique challenges such as overcoming childhood conditioning, attachment issues, identity formation, familial resentments, boundary setting, and learning to relate to and live in the world at large, the next journal in this series will focus specifically on their needs with targeted recovery tools.

-Regardless of your background, Restart and Restore allows you to work through the content at your own pace, without pressure, judgment, or unrealistic timelines.
+Restart and Restore allows you to work through the content at your own pace, without pressure, judgment, or timelines other than your own.

 What will you find inside?

-• Therapist-developed prompts to explore your personal history, core values, boundaries, and future goals.
+• Therapist-developed prompts to explore your history, conflicts and challenges, strengths and wishes.

 • Integration exercises to turn insight into small, achievable action steps.